dsteves28/CyberSecurity-Bootcamp/07. Windows Administration and Hardening/README.md

 # Windows System Administration

 ### 1: Create a GPO: Disable Local Link Multicast Name Resolution (LLMNR)
 - **Local Link Multicast Name Resolution (LLMNR)** is a vulnerability, so we will be disabling it on Windows 10.
     - LLMNR is a protocol used as a backup (not an alternative) for DNS in Windows.
       - When Windows cannot find a local address (e.g. the location of a file server), it uses LLMNR to send out a broadcast across the network asking if any device knows the address.
     - LLMNR’s vulnerability is that it accepts any response as authentic, allowing attackers to poison or spoof LLMNR responses, forcing devices to authenticate to them.
       - An LLMNR-enabled Windows machine may automatically trust responses from anyone in the network.
-      - Turning off LLMNR will prevent our Windows machine from trusting location responses from potential attackers.
+    - Turning off LLMNR will prevent the Windows machine from trusting location responses from potential attackers.

 ![1](https://github.com/dsteves28/CyberSecurity-Bootcamp/blob/main/07.%20Windows%20Administration%20and%20Hardening/1.PNG)